georgejhunt/xsce-tests/README.md

 ( if server test data is available:)
 * openvpn: Can the server connect to http://xscenet.net?
 * vnstat: Are network statistics being collecter for Lan and WAN?
-* tesmviewer: Is the teamviewer running?
+* teamviewer: Is the teamviewer running?
 * handle: Has an identifying handle been assigned?
 * uuid: What is the unique identifier of this server?

+( regardless of whether tests have been run on server)
 * dhcpd - done by connect script
 * dns: ping schoolserver, ping translate.google.com
 * httpd: access portal page